cestlaz/cestlaz.github.com/_posts/2013-11-23-teaching-languages.md

 Turns out, you can no longer do this.

-After doing some searching, there does appear to be a way to get this affect but it was certainly not something I wanted to do with my classes.
+After doing some searching, there does appear to be a way to get this effect but it was certainly not something I wanted to do with my classes.
 I was looking for something more pedagogically sound - an easy way to show the concept and a way to springboard to an ArrayList.